LassoSoft/LassoGuide/lasso_guide_source/databases/sql-data-sources.rst

    // Unknown<br />

-The ``-distinct`` parameter is especially useful for generating lists of values that can be used in a pull-down menu.
-The following example is a pull-down menu of all the last names in the "contacts" database::
+The ``-distinct`` parameter is especially useful for generating lists of values that can be used in a drop-down list.
+The following example is a drop-down list of all the last names in the "contacts" database::

    [inline(